pivotal/docs-tap/tap-gui/customize/customize-portal.hbs.md

-# Customizing the Tanzu Application Platform GUI portal
+# Customize the Tanzu Application Platform GUI portal

 This section describes how to customize the Tanzu Application Platform GUI portal.